Did you know that the national job

 2. Continuing Education Can Help You Further Your Medical Career

 The importance of CE for healthcare professionals goes beyond your current job.
-It can also prepare you for new career paths in medicine or allow for specialization.
+It can also prepare you for new career paths in medicine or allow for specialization within a medical imaging department.

 For example, you could take some continuing education courses to prepare for MRI technologist certification or mammography.

-Having multiple specialties can help in the job market and make it easier to find a new position.
-You’ll want to check on your state licensure and the ARRT® requirements to make sure your continuing education is in line with your future goals.
+Having multiple specialties can help in the job market making it easier to find a new position.
+You’ll want to check on your state licensure and the ARRT® requirements to make sure your continuing education aligns with your future goals.

 3. Continuing Education Helps You Keep Up With New Developments in Radiology

-Your initial radiology education prepared you for the job.
+Your initial radiology education prepared you for the job at that time.
 But it didn’t teach you developments that would come after graduation.

-The past years have led to new digital X-ray technologies that reduce radiation which helps protect patients.
+New digital X-ray technologies have emerged.
+They reduce radiation which helps protect patients.
 Imaging tools can now provide an alternative to surgery in some cases.
 There are even systems that allow medical professionals to evaluate patients’ X-rays remotely.

-By pursuing healthcare continuing education, you stay informed about new developments.
+By pursuing healthcare continuing education, you stay informed and up-to-date with new developments.

 4. Continuing Education Helps You Do Better Work

-The importance of continuing education is also seen in how it helps you do a better job.
+The importance of continuing education can help you do a better job.
 This leads to better patient care and higher patient satisfaction.

-You might have forgetten some of the stuff you learned while studying to become a radiologic technologist, but continuing education can keep you current with advancing technologies.
+You might have forgetten some of the stuff you learned while studying to become a radiologic technologist, but continuing education can refresh your memory and keep you current with advanced technologies.

 Continuing education can also teach you the best practices in X-ray technology and patient care.
-For example, you may read case studies of veteran X-ray technologists and researchers.
-Learning of their experiences can give you valuable insight and some new techniques to try.
+For example, case studies of previously performed procedures can give you valuable insight and some new techniques to try.

 Your employer will also take notice when they do your performance evaluations.
 Your dedication and improved skills can lead to pay increases, awards, or even a promotion.